GCU Men's Basketball Camps

 Former NBA All-Star, Olympian and World Team member Dan Majerle enters his fifth season in 2017-18 after he took over the Grand Canyon men’s basketball program on March 18, 2013 when he was named the 13th head coach in school history.

 It’s been quite an impressive run in the Valley for the former Phoenix Suns star.
-In two short years, he has amassed 32 wins and two postseason berths on the sideline.
+In four short years, he has amassed 81 wins and three postseason berths on the sideline.

-Behind Majerle’s presence and a rising team, GCU averaged 5,413 fans over 21 home games in 2016-17.
+Behind Majerle’s presence and a rising team, GCU averaged 6,817 fans over 18 home games in 2016-17.
 The average attendance has increased every season as a Division I program with the peak coming last season.
 The increase was noticeable right away as the average in 2013-14 was 4,373; an increase in average attendance from the previous season of 1,030 fans per game, the 24th-highest increase in the NCAA that year.
 In 2016-17 GCU ranked in the Top-10 in attendance among schools with less than 10,000 arena capacity.
 In addition to ranking 23rd in the NCAA for average attendance capacity with 97.39%.

 Majerle completed his first year at GCU in 2013-14 by being named a finalist for the Joe B. Hall award, which is given to the most outstanding first-year Division I head coach.
 Being nominated for such an honor came after guiding the team to a 15-15 overall record in its first year of reclassification to Division I. The Lopes, originally tabbed to finish eighth in the Western Athletic Conference, used a 10-6 conference mark to claim third place among the nine teams.
 GCU also received a bid to the CollegeInsider.com postseason tournament, its first at the Division I level.